maxdark2231/gba-yugioh-calculator/README.md

 Esto generará un archivo .gba que puedes usar en un emulador o en hardware real de GBA.
 This will generate a .gba file that you can use in an emulator or on real GBA hardware.

-Invítame a un café / Buy Me a Coffee
-Si te gusta este proyecto y quieres invitarme a un café, considera hacer una donación de $1:

-Donar $1 a través de PayPal

-If you like this project and want to buy me a coffee, consider donating $1:

-Donate $1 via PayPal

-Donate $1 via PayPal